lipanski/kilometric/README.md

 ## How does it work?

-Kilometric tracks events by incrementing internal counters inside a buffer and flushing them periodically (by default, every minute) to a Redis stream.
+Kilometric tracks events by incrementing internal counters inside a buffer and flushing them periodically (every minute) to a Redis stream.

 Redis streams are great for storing time series because: